ibm-cloud-docs/vpc/lb-overview.md

 ## Types of application load balancers
 {: #types-load-balancer}

-You can create a public or private application load balancer.
+You can create a public or private ALB.
 Table 1 shows a comparison of public versus private features.

 | Feature | Public load balancer | Private load balancer |
 |--------|-------|-------|